-PLANNING 'P' GUIDANCE ESTABLIS What Who When Determine the Operational Period, which is the amount of time for which the group is planning.
-Operational Periods typically range 2 to 24-hours.
-Incident Commander Prior to Objectives Meeting H INCIDE Determine the Objectives for the incident and have them universally agreed upon and communicated between activated command posts.
-Incident Commander Section Chiefs Objectives Meeting ESTABLISH INCIDENT OBJECTIVES Identify safety hazards and immediate safety actions to be taken to protect against the hazards.
-The purpose of this meeting is to gather input or to provide immediate direction that cannot wait until the planning process is completed.
-This meeting occurs as needed and should be as brief as possible.
-Incident Commander General Staff Command & General Staff Meeting S Document the Objectives from the Incident Commander and a General Safety Message / Plan from the Site Safety Officer.
-Site Planning Section Chief or CEOC Planning Chief
+PLANNING 'P' GUIDANCE What Who When Determine the Operational Period, which amount of time for which the group is pla Operational Periods typically range 2 to 2 hours. nning.
+Incident Commander Prior to Objectives Meeting Determine the Objectives for the incident have them universally agreed upon and communicated between activated between Incident Commander Objectives Meeting Identify safety hazards and immediate sa actions to be taken to protect against the hazards.
+The purpose of this meeting is t gather input or to provide immediate direthat cannot wait until the planning process completed.
+This meeting occurs as need and should be as brief as possible.
+Incident Commander General Staff Command & General Staf Meeting Document the Objectives from the Incide Commander and a General Safety Messa Plan from the Site Safety Officer. ef

 DEVELOP Discuss how the Objectives will be accomplished.
 Strategies are the general plan or direction selected to accomplish Objectives for individual Sections.
 Tactics are the short-term specific actions taken to complete or satisfy the Objectives.
-Operations Section Chief or CEOC Planning Chief Site Safety Officer Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief Tactics Meeting Ħ Discuss what resources will be needed to accomplish the Objectives.
-Site Operations Section Chief Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief INCIDENT Document resource requests.
-Site Logistics Section Chief) T ACTION DI AN Coordinate obtaining resources and appropriate financial tracking.
+Operations Section Chief or CEOC Planning Chief Site Safety Officer Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief Tactics Meeting P THE INCIDENT Discuss what resources will be needed to accomplish the Objectives.
+Site Operations Section Chief Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief z Document resource requests.
+Site Logistics Section Chief 1 T ACTION PLAN Coordinate obtaining resources and appropriate financial tracking.
 Site Operations Section Chief.
-Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief Z Ensure all Objectives have been assigned to someone for action.
+Site Logistics Section Chief or CEOC Logistics Chief Site Finance Section Chief or CEOC Finance Chief ž Ensure all Objectives have been assigned to someone for action.
 Incident Commander Record assignments against Objectives.
-Site Planning Section Chief or CEOC Planning Chief 4
+Site Planning Section Chief or CEOC Planning Chief

 PREPARE Compile the Incident Action Plan.
-Site Planning Section Chief Incident Commander General Staff Planning Meeting 真品 Approve the Incident Action Plan.
+Site Planning Section Chief Incident Commander General Staff Planning Meeting SA.
+Approve the Incident Action Plan.
 Incident Commander PAR Distribute the Incident Action Plan to all Incident Command Post members.
-Site Planning Section Chief or CEOC Planning Chief TE IAP Distribute the Incident Action Plan to CEOC Director/CEOC.
-Site Operations Section Chief Distribute the Incident Action Plan to external response organizations.
+Site Planning Section Chief or CEOC Planning Chief E & Distribute the Incident Action Plan to CEOC Director/CEOC.
+Site Operations Section Chief AP Distribute the Incident Action Plan to external response organizations.
 Site Liaison Officer

 EVAL Execute the Incident Action Plan, including evaluating the need for changes.
-All Operations Briefing EXECUT Make corrective actions as needed through consultation with the Incident Commander and other Section Chiefs.
-All EXECUTE, LUATE, REVIEW As the first (or current) Operational Period is concluding, the Incident Action Plan process begins again.
+All Operations Briefing EXECUTE, LUATE, REVIEW Make corrective actions as needed through consultation with the Incident Commander and other Section Chiefs.
+All - 4 REVIEW As the first (or current) Operational Period is concluding, the Incident Action Plan process begins again.
 All New Operational Period